jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 	scala> p.get
 	res0: java.lang.String = Done!

 Now that we can easily create promises, let's go back to our `applyToAllResults` function.
-The first step in implementing that function is to get our function called on each promise when the promise is complete, without calling get:
+The first step in our implementation is to tell each promise to execute our function when it's done:

 	def getPromisesForAllResults[F, G](promises:List[Promise[F]], fn:F => G):List[Promise[G]] = {
 		var l = List[Promise[G]]()